JKirchartz/jkirchartz.github.com/_posts/2009-09-28-looper-korg-nanopad.md

 [![Ableton Live Screenshot](http://3.bp.blogspot.com/_KHL6Vvj96Eo/SsERS0B4EfI/AAAAAAAAAjU/pHS-fROSGsc/s320/screenshot.jpg)](http://3.bp.blogspot.com/_KHL6Vvj96Eo/SsERS0B4EfI/AAAAAAAAAjU/pHS-fROSGsc/s1600-h/screenshot.jpg)

 Now you're good to go.
-Hit the button you asigned to send & then tap the MPTB button to start recording, do something awesome, then tap the MPTB button again to switch from recording to playing.
-To overdub tap the MPTB button and lay something down but I suggest tapping off the send and switching to your next send to laydown something funky for the next section.
+Hit the button you assigned to send & then tap the MPTB button to start recording, do something awesome, then tap the MPTB button again to switch from recording to playing.
+To overdub tap the MPTB button and lay something down but I suggest tapping off the send and switching to your next send to lay down something funky for the next section.
 Rinse, Wash, Repeat.